-No matter what is causing your depression, effective treatments and resources are available.
-Medication and psychological counseling (psychotherapy) have proven very effective for most people, and many types of professionals treat depression.
+No matter what you are experiencing, treatments and resources are available.
+VA offers treatment options that are proven to be very effective for most people, and many types of professionals at VA can treat depression.

-Evidence-based psychotherapies are among the most effective treatments for depression.
-They include the following — which in many cases are available at a local VA medical center.
-Contact your VA provider to learn more.
+Evidence-based therapies are among the most effective treatments for depression.
+They can include the following — which are in many cases available at a local VA medical center.

 - Acceptance and Commitment Therapy for Depression (ACT-D) can help Veterans overcome their emotional pain by promoting positive actions and choices that align with their values.
 Through this therapy, you may increase your ability to recognize and achieve what truly matters most to you in life.